-Advocate for effective water policies and stewardship
+Our commitment: Advocate for effective water policies and stewardship

-By 2014 – Use the principles of the Alliance for Water Stewardship’s International Water Stewardship Standard as a self-assessment guide at selected high-priority locations.
+Our 2014 objective to use the principles of the AWS Standard as a self-assessment guide at selected high-priority locations was achieved.